 For more information, call 940-565-4909 or visit studentaffairs.unt.edu.

-The Sponsored and Special Programs Center tailors programs for UNT international students sponsored by governments, agencies, businesses or other universities; provides special orientations, and personal and academic counseling; and reports academic progress to sponsors with direct invoicing for tuition and fees.
-Contact 940-565-2196 or e-mail firstname.lastname@example.org or come by Marquis Hall, Room 106 or visit www.international.unt.edu/sspc.
+The Office of Sponsored Student Programs tailors programs for UNT international students sponsored by governments, agencies, businesses or other universities; provides special orientations, and personal and academic counseling; and reports academic progress to sponsors with direct invoicing for tuition and fees.
+The office maintains relationships with sponsoring agencies around the world to place international students into undergraduate, graduate and academic English language programs at UNT.
+In addition, the office coordinates a variety of special programs for undergraduate and graduate international students including the 1+2+1 China Transfer program sponsored by the American Association of State Colleges and Universities and the China Center for International Educational Exchange.
+Contact 940-565-2196 or email@example.com or Marquis Hall, Room 106 or international.unt.edu/ssp.

 International student health insurance requirement